Woman charged in connection with kidnapping of missing Austin mom and baby

 The Harris County District Clerk website shows that Magen Rose Fieramusca is being held in jail on three holds placed by the Austin Police Department, two kidnapping offenses and one tampering with evidence, a human corpse.

-Fieramusca is a friend of Broussard and the owner of a vehicle that was found at the home, where a body, belived to be Broussard was found.
+Fieramusca is a friend of Broussard and the owner of a vehicle that was found at the home, where a body, believed to be Broussard was found.

 The body found at a northwest Harris County home is believed to be that of the missing Austin mother, according to sources.
 An autopsy will likely be performed Friday.